1981–82 Australian region cyclone season: Tropical Cyclone 04U

 At Gove, sustained winds of 115 km/h and gusts of over 148 km/h were recorded, the highest from the system.
 Extensive tree damage occurred in the Gove area, and some minor damage to ships occurred at the Nabalco Wharf.

 Severe Tropical Cyclone Chris–Damia

 Chris-Damia was the most intense storm of the season.
 Its precursor formed to the northwest of Christmas Island on 5 January, drifting slowly southwards.
 The system reached cycle intensity at 00:00 UTC on 7 January, receiving the name Chris.
 Over the next few days, Chris moved generally westwards as it steadily deepened, steered by a strong anticyclone located south of the storm.
-An eye became visible on satellite imagery during 9 January, and Chris reached its peak intensity with 10-minute sustained winds of 195 km/h (120 mph) and an estimated central pressure of 934 hPa during the 11th, moving into the South-West Indian Ocean later that day.
-Chris-Damia became the strongest storm on record in the South-West Indian Ocean at the time, with an estimated pressure of 898 hPa (mbar).
+On 9 January, Chris passed 90°E and moved into the Météo-France area of responsibility, where it was renamed Damia.
+The system would later become the strongest tropical cyclone on record in the South-West Indian Ocean at the time, with an estimated pressure of 898 hPa (mbar).